 Alarms & Notifications

 Although Vigilent’s system is largely automated, there are often cases where human intervention is required.
 In these situations, the system can issue alerts to data center personnel the moment a problem emerges to ensure a speedy response for continuous uptime.
+These events are commonly caused by added/removed IT equipment, a failure in the cooling unit which reduced efficiency, or an item that was left near racks that is inhibiting airflow to the servers.

 Results and Plans for Expansion